benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## User approval

-Independent of the mechanisms used to find the configuration, before using that configuration, you SHOULD display that configuration to the end user and let him confirm it.
+Independent of the mechanisms used to find the configuration, before using that configuration, the mail client SHOULD display that configuration to the end user and let him confirm it.
 While doing so:

 * At least the second-level domain name(s) of the hostnames involved MUST be